Antiz96/Linux-Desktop/Home-Server/Nextcloud.md

 ## Pull and run the container

-This run command contains the mapping to /data/Nextcloud (previously created) to get persistent data for upgrades and backups
+This run command contains the mapping to /data/Nextcloud (previously created) to get persistent data for upgrades and backups.
 <br>
-It also contains the Docker "always" restart policy (https://docs.docker.com/config/containers/start-containers-automatically/)
+It also contains the Docker "always" restart policy (https://docs.docker.com/config/containers/start-containers-automatically/).
 <br>
 It will make nextcloud listen to the "8080" port.
 Make sure you don't have anything already listening to that port.
 <br>